Dying Light 2: Plot

-Lawan pulls Aiden from the debris, and he warns her that Waltz's experiments on him means he will inevitably turn.
-However, he cannot stop Lawan from going after the leader of the Renegades, Colonel Williams.
-Williams claims he originally stopped the missile strikes, but Waltz has resumed them.
+Lawan pulls Aiden from the debris, and he warns her that Waltz's experiments on him means he will inevitably fully succumb to the infection.
+After a deal between the Survivors, Peacekeepers, and Renegades goes horribly wrong, Aiden has a choice to either stay & help Frank, or go after a getaway van, containing members of the Renegades.
+Either way, once he finishes his tasks, Aiden meets Colonel Williams, leader of the Renegades & former military colonel of Villedor.
+Williams claims he originally stopped the missile bombardments from destroying Villedor, but Waltz has resumed them, which resulted in Waltz being able to take Williams' men.
 Not wanting to see Villedor destroyed, Williams tells Aiden to head for the X13 lab to confront Waltz and stop the missiles.
-Aiden and Lawan enter the complex and are shocked to find that X13 was supposed to be a survival shelter for GRE officials, with massive stockpiles of supplies.
-Lawan rescues Hakon after he tries to protect them from the Renegades, leaving Aiden to continue alone.
+Aiden and Lawan enter the complex and are shocked to find that X13 was supposed to be a survival shelter for GRE officials, with massive stockpiles of food, water, and basic necessities.
+Lawan rescues Hakon after he tries to protect them from Waltz's Renegades, leaving Aiden to continue alone.
 As he journeys through X13, he realizes it is the same facility where he was experimented on.

-Aiden confronts Waltz, who reveals that Aiden's memories were incorrect, and that Mia is actually Waltz's daughter who he has been trying to cure for the past 15 years.
+Aiden confronts Waltz, who reveals that Aiden's memories were suppressed, and that Mia is actually Waltz's daughter, who he has been trying to cure of an aggressive strain of THV, for the past 15 years since the military incident.
 Waltz refuses to abort the missile launches, as that would require shutting down X13, whose facilities are necessary to cure Mia, forcing Aiden to battle him.
 Aiden finally manages to defeat Waltz, who succumbs to his wounds, but the GRE key is destroyed in the fighting.
 Lawan then tells Aiden she plans to detonate explosives to destroy the missiles before they can launch, which will destroy X13 and possibly herself.
 Aiden must choose to either try and save Mia, or save Lawan.